rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-javascript.md

 the consumer dies.
 It's fine even if processing a message takes a very, very long time.

-Message acknowledgments have been turned off in previous examples.
+Manual consumer acknowledgments have been turned off in previous examples.
-It's time to turn them on using the `{noAck: false}` (you may also remove the options altogether) option and send a proper acknowledgment from the worker, once we're done with a task.
+It's time to turn them on using the `{noAck: false}` option and send a proper acknowledgment from the worker, once we're done with a task.

 <pre class="lang-javascript">
 channel.consume(queue, function(msg) {